National School Lunch Program

 USDA's Food and Nutrition Service (FNS) administers the NSLP and reimburses participating schools' foodservice departments for the meals served to students.
 Meals are required to meet nutrition standards; as part of the changes required by Congressional reauthorization of the program in 2010, NSLP nutrition standards have been updated to more closely match the Federal Dietary Guidelines for Americans.
 The legislation authorized an additional 6-cent payment for each meal when schools demonstrated that they were serving meals that met the new standards.

-ERS is conducting and sponsoring behavioral economics research to identify strategies to encourage children's acceptance of these healthier meals (see "Eating Better at School: Can New Policies Improve Children’s Food Choices?").
+ERS is conducting and sponsoring behavioral economics research to identify strategies to encourage children's acceptance of these healthier meals (see "Eating Better at School: Can New Policies Improve Children’s Food Choices?," Amber Waves, September 2013).
 USDA is also encouraging school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
-More than a third—36 percent—of U.S school districts reported serving local foods in the 2011-12 or 2012-13 school years (see "Many U.S. School Districts Serve Local Foods").
+More than a third—36 percent—of U.S school districts reported serving local foods in the 2011-12 or 2012-13 school years (see "Many U.S. School Districts Serve Local Foods," Amber Waves, March 2015).